See: Description

 Authentication works much like registration, except less complex because of the fewer parameters and the absence of authenticator attestation complications.

-To initiate an authentication operation, call RelyingParty.startAssertion(StartAssertionOptions)
+To initiate an authentication operation, call RelyingParty.startAssertion(StartAssertionOptions).

-of the user to authenticate, but even this parameter is optional.
+The main parameter you need to set here is the username of the user to authenticate, but even this parameter is optional.
 If the username is not set, then the

-allowCredentials
+allowCredentials parameter

 will not be set.
 This which means the user must use a client-side-resident